K. G. Balakrishnan: Early life and education

-Justice K. G. Balakrishnan was born at Kaduthuruthy, near Vaikom, Kingdom of Travancore, as the second son of Konakuppakkattil Gopinathan and Sarada.
+K. G. Balakrishnan was born as the second son of Sarada and Gopinathan of the Konakuppakkattil house at Appanchira, Kaduthuruthy, near Vaikom, Kingdom of Travancore.
 According to Balakrishnan, "Though my father was only a matriculate and my mother had her schooling only up to the seventh standard, they wanted to give their children the best education."
 His father was a clerk in the Vaikom munsiff court and was a classmate of K. R. Narayanan who hailed from Uzhavoor, a village near Vaikom.

-After completing his primary education in Thalayolaparambu, he finished school at the Government High School, Vaikom for which he had to walk 5 km every day.
+After completing his primary education in Thalayolaparambu, he finished school at the Government High School, Vaikom.
 Subsequently, he joined the Maharaja's College, Ernakulam, where he studied for his B.Sc.
 He took his Bachelor of Laws (LL.B.) degree from the Government Law College, Ernakulam, and enrolled as an advocate in the Kerala Bar Council in 1968, beginning practice at the Munsiff's court, Vaikom.
 He then completed his LL.M. in 1971.